Dr P. R. Hoskin BSc, PhD

 Philip arrived at Sedbergh from Charterhouse School (2001-4) and, previously, worked in pharmaceuticals (Astra Zeneca (1995-97) and Bayer (1999-2001)).
-He took his undergraduate and graduate degrees at Bath and Durham University.
-His interests in chess, art, film and literature are varied.
+He took his undergraduate and graduate degrees at Bath and Durham University and continues to enjoy research (Flow Chemistry) through the Dept. Chemistry at the University of Cambridge.
+His interests include chess, art, fine wine, film and literature.
 He also enjoys many sports not least, rugby, cricket, hockey and fives.

 Philip and Lyndsay have a daughter, Daisy and a younger son, Louis.
-Both children attend the Prep School and both children are very much part of the family feel of the House.
+Both children attend the Prep School and are very much part of the family feel of the House.